kene111/foondamate_mle/README.md

  * student: i shall share your email with my friends today.

 Mary, the college student adviser could respond with :
- * ==> kindly, hold on sharing my email for now, as there is an overflow of emails from students.
+ * ==> kindly hold on sharing my email for now, as there is an overflow of emails from students.
 * or
  * ==> sure, go ahead.